 Make Your Mark | Neighborhood Arts - 2020

-Raleigh Arts sought ideas to bring art into the neighborhoods throughout the city.
-I brought forth the idea of an interactive mural that would engage all ages.
+Raleigh Arts sought ideas to bring art into neighborhoods throughout the city.
+I wanted to encourage the community to engage with art and invite viewers to become the artist.

 Each installation is like a life-sized coloring book on the sidewalk.
-Empty areas encourage people to draw over and in-between the lines.
-The result is a more colorful artwork that transforms with each person who interacts with it.
-The murals renew with rain showers allowing continued interaction with the overtime.
+Empty areas encourage people to draw over and fill in the lines.
+The result is a more colorful artwork that transforms with each artist.
+The murals renew with rain showers allowing continued engagement overtime.

-A small supply house at each mural enables anyone who comes across the artwork to interact with it.
+A small supply house at each mural enables anyone interact with it.
 Social media is encouraged to document the mural as it transforms and so it can reach a wider audience.

 GO Raleigh Bus Shelter - 2020